SFH-Foundation/sfhfoundation/docs/books/quran/keys/keys-2.md

 ---
 title: Keys to the Qur’an Volume 2 - Commentary on Surah Al Imran
+description: Surat Al-`Imran demonstrates the meaning of hypocrisy, courage and belief, using the historical setting of the Battle of Uhud.
+This chapter unveils truth and insight regarding the human self, society, this world and the Next Life.
+image: books/quran/img/keys-2.jpg
 ---

 # Volume 2: Commentary on Surat Al-`Imran